McKay v. Inalfa - Georgia Court of Appeals Decision

 Under the Ga.
 Elec.
 Co. v.
 Rycroft, 259 Ga.
 155, 158 (378 SE2d 111) (1989), when an employee intentionally misrepresents his physical condition to an employer, it may bar the claimant from receiving compensation.

-All three elements below must be present to bar recovery of workers’ compensation benefits in Georgia.
+All three elements above must be present to bar recovery of workers’ compensation benefits in Georgia.
 The three elements of what is also called the “Larson” test include:

 The Employer Was Using the Rycroft Defense As A Sword Rather Than A Shield